mattg95/sleepAlarm/README.md

 # sleepAlarm

-A simple alarm that allows users to set a timer up to 59 minutes, made with React Native.
+A simple mobile-based alarm app that allows users to set a timer up to 59 minutes, made with React Native.

 ## Setup